christiannielsen98/BDP-miniprojects/Data/readme.md

 # Data
 The data is accessible through <a href="https://www.dropbox.com/s/nerfrhbrseev928/CleanML-datasets-2020.zip?dl=0&file_subpath=%2Fdata"> Dropbox</a>, in the directories KDD, KDD_major, KDD_minor, and KDD_uniform.
 The original data, delimited into separate 6 datasets, donations.csv, essays.csv, projects.csv, resources.csv, outcomes.csv, and sampleSubmission.csv, is available on <a href="https://www.kaggle.com/c/kdd-cup-2014-predicting-excitement-at-donors-choose/data"> Kaggle</a>

-For this project, the data from Dropbox was used, and put in the following structure.
+For this project, the data from Dropbox was used, and put in the following structure in the Data folder.
 ```
-| Code
 | Data
 -- | KDD
 ---- | dirty_train.csv